June 3

 • Tips for developing a metal songwriting process

-You’ll also discover how modes like Phrygian can add an exotic flair to your music, making your riffs stand out.
+You’ll also discover how modes like Phrygian can add an eccentric flair to your music, making your riffs stand out.
 With just a few simple concepts, you’ll be able to create powerful, unique metal music.

 Here’s a quick guide to understanding and using power chords: